Justin Cho

 speechllm-thumbnail

 Hyundong J. Cho, Nicolaas Jedema, Leonardo F. R. Ribeiro, Karishma Sharma, Pedro Szekely, Alessandro Moschitti, Ruben Janssen, Jonathan May.
-Under review.
+EMNLP 2024 [project page]

 Current LLMs are fine-tuned with data exclusively with a text interface, which does not capture human preferences for speech, and thus generate text that is not suitable for text-to-speech systems.
 We collect 20K human preference data where annotators listen to the paired responses, instead of reading them through a text interface.
 We use this data for reinforcement learning with human feedback to adapt an instruction-tuned language model to generate speech-suitable text.